merondun/misc_research/caracals/README.md

 | TMC28 | 10/13/2016 | 17:00:00   | TMC28 34 | 1162         | 25096          | 324         |
 | TMC28 | 9/21/2016  | 2:00:00    | TMC28 12 | 1397         | 4898           | 27          |

-But we don't see any particularly strong or consistent signals with these metrics:
+But, no particularly strong or consistent signals with these metrics:

 ![Trip Summaries](figures/Caracal_Trip_Stats_250m-2023JUNE25.png)

 ## 4. Plotting Trips

-To ensure that the results are sensible, we plot the trip tracks for each individual.
+To ensure that the results are sensible, I'll plot the trip tracks for each individual.

 Plotted trips can be found within `/figures/` for each caracal in a large PNG.
 Each trip will look like this, not explictly showing the points within the boundary before and after the trip: